UDC-GAC/hsp/README.md

 </dependencies>
 ```

 HSP generates <key,value> pairs of type <*LongWritable*, *Text*>.
 For single-end datasets, the key is a unique self-generated identifier for each read within the input split and the value is the text-based content of the read (e.g., read name, bases and qualities for FASTQ).
-The *Text* object representing the sequence can be obtained as *String* using the static method *getRead()* provided by the *SingleEndSequenceRecordReader* class.
+The *Text* object representing the sequence can be converted to a *String* object using the static method *getRead()* provided by the *SingleEndSequenceRecordReader* class.
 For paired-end datasets, the key provides the length (in bytes) of a single read in the pair and the value is the merged content of both reads.
-HSP also provides static methods in the *PairedEndSequenceRecordReader* class that allows obtaining "left" and "right" reads separately as String objects: *getLeftRead()* and *getRightRead()*, respectively.
+HSP also provides static methods in the *PairedEndSequenceRecordReader* class that allows obtaining "left" and "right" reads separately as *String* objects: *getLeftRead()* and *getRightRead()*, respectively.

 ### Hadoop examples